-Each year, over 300 million household batteries are thrown away with ordinary waste, meaning a staggering 8,000 tonnes of batteries end up in landfill.
-Aldi supermarkets offer a free battery take back service where you can return your unwanted batteries for recycling.
+Each year, over 300 million household batteries are thrown away with ordinary waste, meaning a staggering 8,000 tonnes of batteries end up in a landfill.
+Aldi supermarkets offer a free battery take-back service where you can return your unwanted batteries for recycling.

 Reduce paper consumption

 Another way to save money while reducing your company’s impact on the environment is to reduce your consumption of paper.
 You can do this by switching from a paper-based to an electronic workflow: creating, editing, viewing, and delivering documents in digital rather than printed form.
 Send documents as e-mail attachments rather than faxing.

 And when printing is unavoidable, you can still reduce waste and save money by setting your printers to use duplex (double-sided) printing as a default.
 Another great option is to implement secure print where the user is required to release their jobs when they get to the printer.
 This eliminates the piles of unclaimed printouts sitting at the printer due to accidental prints and when users forget they had printed their documents.